fenago/rabbitmq-jupyterlab/Lab_3_cb.md

 It then publishes messages to the same exchange, so the user needs to have write permissions to it.
-But then messages will be routed to the `stat_queue_03/02` queue; the user also needs write permissions to it or the messages won\'t be routed to this queue.
+But then messages will be routed to the `stat_queue_03/02` queue; the user also needs write permissions to it or the messages won't be routed to this queue.
 By setting the write permission to the regular expression `"stat_.*"`, the user is authorized to publish messages to both the exchange and the queue.